KSP-KOS/KOS/doc/source/commands/flight/cooked.rst

     **About** ``lock steering`` **and** ``SAS`` **:**  While kOS had previously supported enabling SAS at the same time as locking steering, this functionality broke when the underlying KSP method was changed in a version upgrade.
-It is our hope to evenentually restore this functionality.
+It is our hope to eventually restore this functionality.
 Please check github issue `#2117 <https://github.com/KSP-KOS/KOS/issues/2117>`_ for updates.

 .. _LOCK WHEELTHROTTLE: